pbklink/motif-core/etc/motif-core.api.md

     export function createKey(definition: LitIvemIdTableRecordDefinition): string;
     // (undocumented)
     export function is(definition: TableRecordDefinition): definition is LitIvemIdTableRecordDefinition;
 }

+// Warning: (ae-missing-release-tag) "LitIvemIdTableRecordSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export namespace LitIvemIdTableRecordSource {
+    // (undocumented)
+    export type FieldDefinitionSourceTypeId = PickEnum<TableFieldSourceDefinition.TypeId, TableFieldSourceDefinition.TypeId.SecurityDataItem>;
+}

 // Warning: (ae-missing-release-tag) "LitIvemIdUiAction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)